pashapushak1996/kottans-frontend/README.md

 #### Articles about HTTP

-Two articles was very interesting for me and now it's clear, how occur interaction between client and server.
+Two articles was very interesting for me, and now it's clear, how occur interaction between client and server.

 ### Git Collaboration